Data Centers in Puerto Rico

 Network & Connectivity Ecosystem

-Puerto Rico's connectivity is defined by its strategic position as a major subsea cable landing point in the Caribbean.
-This provides low-latency routes to North America, South America, and neighboring islands.
+Puerto Rico’s connectivity is defined by its strategic position as a landing point for numerous subsea cables connecting the Americas.
+This provides a resilient foundation for network infrastructure.

-Direct Cloud On-Ramps There are no direct cloud on-ramps from public cloud providers located within Puerto Rico as of September 2025.
-Businesses requiring dedicated cloud access typically establish private network connections (PNI or wave) to providers in Miami, a major interconnection hub.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps located within Puerto Rico, as of September 2025.
+Businesses connect to cloud providers by procuring private network extensions or dedicated circuits to major hubs in Miami and South Florida.

-Bare Metal Bare metal server options are available, providing dedicated, high-performance computing resources.
-Providers such as Hivelocity offer deployment options suitable for workloads requiring direct hardware control and consistent performance.
+Bare Metal: Bare metal server options are available, providing dedicated compute resources for performance-sensitive applications.
+Providers such as Hivelocity offer deployment options in the region.

 Power Analysis

-Power Grid Reliability The public power grid has faced reliability challenges.
-In response, all major data centers in Puerto Rico have invested heavily in on-site power generation, including redundant diesel generators and UPS systems, to guarantee uptime and meet stringent service level agreements.
+Power Grid Reliability: The regional power grid has faced reliability challenges.
+In response, data centers in Puerto Rico are engineered with substantial on-site power generation, fuel storage, and UPS systems, typically offering N+1 or 2N redundancy to ensure continuous uptime.

 Market Access, Business & Tax Climate